 He participated in the conclave of March 2013, which elected Pope Francis.

-Created and proclaimed Cardinal by Benedict XVI in the consistory of 18 February 2012, of the Deaconry of Sacro Cuore di Gesù a Castro Pretorio (Sacred Heart of Jesus at Castro Pretorio), Deaconry elevated pro hac vice to presbyteral title (4 March 2022).
+Created and proclaimed Cardinal by Benedict XVI in the consistory of 18 February 2012, of the Title of Sacro Cuore di Gesù a Castro Pretorio (Sacred Heart of Jesus at Castro Pretorio), Deaconry elevated pro hac vice to presbyteral title (4 March 2022).

-- Congregations: for Bishops; for Institutes of Consecrated Life and Societies of Apostolic Life; for the Doctrine of Faith; for the Evangelization of Peoples;
+- Dicasteries: for Bishops; for Institutes of Consecrated Life and Societies of Apostolic Life; for the Doctrine of Faith; for the Evangelization; for the Causes of Saints;

 - Supreme Tribunal of the Apostolic Signature.